Crestron/CH5VSCodeExtension/README.md

 ### Hover Help

-Hover over attributes and component names provides help
+Hover over attributes and component names provides help.

 ### Intellisense

-show possible completions of what you are typing in
+Show possible completions of what you are typing in.

 ### Validation

-show invalid attributes
+Show invalid attributes.

 ### Error Correction

-fix invalid attributes
+Fix invalid attributes.

 # Enjoy
+Please read the DEVELOPER.README, the CHANGELOG, the CODE_OF_CONDUCT, the CONTRIBUTING, and GOVERNANCE documentation.